 There are some easy lessons for someone handling their personal injury case from this factual situation:

-If you agree to a deal in Texas, you may be stuck with it!
+If you agree to a deal in Texas, you may be bound by it.

-In summary, this case shows that if someone hurt in an accident agrees to a settlement by phone, they may have to keep it.
+In summary, this case demonstrates that if someone injured in an accident agrees to a settlement over the phone, they may be required to keep it.
 This is true even if the agreement is not good or fair.

 A common mistake personal injury victims make is talking to an insurance adjuster too soon after an accident.
 This often involves giving a recorded statement.
 They often do this before understanding the full extent of their injuries.

 Some people might want to work with the insurance company.
-In that case, it’s best to give a statement to the adjuster without recording it.
-We advise you not to make any statements without first talking to a qualified attorney.
+In that case, it’s best to state the adjuster without recording it.
+We advise you not to make any statements without consulting a qualified attorney first.
 Adjusters can use many tactics against inexperienced claimants.

 No law requires giving recorded statements to the other person’s insurance company pre-litigation.
-This case shows how insurance companies can exploit people who try to handle their cases without a lawyer.
+This case illustrates how insurance companies can exploit individuals who attempt to handle their cases without a lawyer.

 Here are 5 things to know about car accident settlements in Houston.